TaiseiHashimoto/test/README.md

 This is a repository for test of Git.
+Automatically compile?